Unification of the Communist Party of Germany and Social Democratic Party of Germany: Berlin, the special case

 The rules agreed between the occupying powers concerning Berlin itself conferred on the city a special status which differentiated the Soviet sector of Berlin from the Soviet occupation zone of Germany which on three of its four sides adjoined it.
 The SPD used this fact to run a party referendum on the merger, using a secret ballot, across the whole of Berlin.
 The referendum was suppressed in the Soviet sector on 31 March 1946, but it went ahead in those parts of the city controlled by the other three occupying powers, and resulted in rejection of the merger proposal from 82% of the votes cast by participating SPD members.
 The merger of the KPD and SPD to form the SED only affected the Soviet sector of the city.
 It was not till the end of May 1946 that the four Allies reached agreement: the western allies permitted the SED in the western sectors, and in return the Soviet Military Administration in Germany agreed to allow the SPD back into the eastern sector of Berlin.
 That did not mean, however, that the SPD was able to operate unhindered as a political party in East Berlin.
-Following the City council elections for Greater Berlin which took place on 20 October 1946, in which the SED and SPD both competed, the total turn-out was high at 92.3%.
+Following the City council elections for Greater Berlin which took place on 20 October 1946, in which the SED and SPD both competed, the total turnout was high at 92.3%.
 Across the city, the SPD won 48.7% of the vote while the SED won 19.8%.
 Of the other principal participants the CDU (party) won 22.2% and the LDP 9.3%.

 As matters turned out, this was the only free election to take place across the entirety of Berlin until after 1990.
 Following the 1946 city council election the Soviet Military Administration and the SED in effect divided the city.
 In 1947 the Soviet city commander vetoed from the election of Ernst Reuter as the city's governing mayor.
-This was followed up by the blowing up of the City Council Building by "the masses" and the withdrawal of the Soviet city commander from the Allied Kommandatura in 1948, which turned out to be a prelude to the Soviet Union's Blockade of West Berlin.
+This was followed up by the blowing up of the City Council Building by "the masses" and the withdrawal of the Soviet city commander from the Allied Kommandatura in 1948, which turned out to be a prelude to the Soviet Union's Blockade of West Berlin.Eckart Thurich: Die Deutschen und die Sieger, in: Informationen zur politischen Bildung, Vol 232, published by the Bundeszentrale für politische Bildung, Bonn 1991.